sensu-plugins/sensu-plugins-chrony/README.md

 A sensu plugin to monitor Chrony NTP.

-The plugin generates multiple OK/WARN/CRIT/UNKNOWN events via the sensu client socket (https://sensuapp.org/docs/latest/clients#client-socket-input) so that you do not miss state changes when monitoring offset, stratum and status.
+The plugin generates multiple OK/WARN/CRIT/UNKNOWN check events via the sensu client socket (https://sensuapp.org/docs/latest/clients#client-socket-input) so that you do not miss state changes when monitoring offset, stratum and status.

 ## Usage